Jason Collins: Coming out

 In the cover story of the May 6, 2013 issue of Sports Illustrated, a first person story by Collins with journalist Franz Lidz, and posted on the magazine's website on April 29, 2013, he came out as gay, becoming the first active male athlete from one of the four major North American professional team sports to publicly do so.
 He wrote that he wished to maintain his privacy in regard to specific details of his personal life, and that he is not in a relationship.
 Collins also said a "notorious antigay hate crime", the murder of Matthew Shepard in 1998, led him to choose "98" for his jersey number, in Shepard's honor.
 Collins called the number "a statement to myself, my family and my friends."

 Following his announcement, Collins has received high praise and support for deciding to publicly reveal that he is gay.
 Fellow NBA star Kobe Bryant praised his decision, as did others from around the league, including NBA commissioner David Stern.
 President Barack Obama, First Lady Michelle Obama, former president Bill Clinton, and Collins' corporate sponsor Nike were also among those offering their praise and support for Collins.
 However, ESPN basketball analyst Chris Broussard stated that he did not believe that Collins can "live an openly homosexual lifestyle" and be a Christian, but thought that Collins "displayed bravery with his announcement".
 Collins, a Christian, responded by saying "This is all about tolerance and acceptance and America is the best country in the world because we're all entitled to our opinions and beliefs but we don't have to agree.
 And obviously I don't agree with his statement."
-The Guardian called it significant for LGBT acceptance "as professional sports had long been seen as the final frontier."
+The Guardian called it significant for LGBTQ acceptance "as professional sports had long been seen as the final frontier."
 Given the interest in major league team sports in the United States, The Christian Science Monitor wrote that Collins' announcement was "likely to put wind in the sails of this trend" of acceptance of gay rights in U.S. public opinion.
 Former tennis player Martina Navratilova, who came out as a lesbian in 1981, called Collins a "game-changer" for team sports, which she referred to as one of the last areas where homophobia remained.

-Collins' former fiancée, Carolyn Moos, expressed conflicted feelings and said she only learned Collins was gay shortly before the Sports Illustrated cover story.

 On the day it was released, the Sports Illustrated story drew a record 3.7 million visitors to the magazine's website, SI.com.

 The New York Times called his 2014 signing with Brooklyn "perhaps basketball’s most celebrated and scrutinized 10-day contract."
 His No. 98 jersey became the top seller on the NBA's online store.

-Since June 2014, Collins has been in a relationship with producer Brunson Green.